hamidzr/gmenu/README.md

 ## TODO

 - [ ] ctrl+c to work like esc
+- [ ] no focus border color for input
 - [x] remember last entry and have it auto selected on start.
   - or put it as the first option..
 - [x] close on focus loss